4ms/metamodule/docs/Porting.md

 7) **Generate faceplate artwork.**

-   Run `make faceplate-image-<Brand>` to generate the faceplate artwork for your brand only.
+   Run `make faceplate-images-<Brand>` to generate the faceplate artwork for your brand only.
 This will (re-)generate a faceplate for **all** the images in the `BRAND_FACEPLATE_SVGS` cmake list you made earlier (even if nothing changed).
    If you only want to regenerate a few images, use limit file -- see [Firmware